JoseeTelegram/JoseeTelegram/README.md

-8ball - Experiences your future with a magic ball echo - Repeats your message coin - Flips a coin dice - Throws the dice crypto - Displays the value of the most popular cryptocurrencies note - Allows to use notes in telegram cat - Sends a random cat picture
+8ball - Experiences your future with a magic ball echo - Repeats your message coin - Flips a coin roll - Makes a dice roll crypto - Displays the value of the most popular cryptocurrencies note - Allows to use notes in telegram cat - Sends a random cat picture